Last updated : 28th Novemebr 2013

 Financial problems aside, LWT was keen to create new programmes to signal the arrival of the new decade and, with rising production costs on The Professionals, looked again at whether it should continue.
 Ultimately it decided to commission just five new episodes in 1981, which would be screened along with the outstanding ones from the previous year to make up a fifth season.
 Actually it's reasonable to suppose that had the six leftover 1980 episodes been screened in January and February 1981 as originally intended, LWT would probably never have commissioned those produced later that year.
 Indeed it's interesting to note that a lot of the long-established production crew for those latter episodes were replaced: many of the "old-timers" had assumed that the series would indeed terminate production in 1980 and, being freelancers with no long-term contracts, moved on to find work elsewhere.

-Transmission-wise the final season opened with Brian Clemens' superb 'Foxhole on the Roof' which saw a recently-released convict deciding to make a fortune by holding a hospital's post-operative ward to ransom.
+Transmission-wise in Britain the final season debuted in November 1982 with Brian Clemens' superb 'Foxhole on the Roof' (originally written in mid-1979!) which saw a recently-released convict deciding to make a fortune by holding a hospital's post-operative ward to ransom.
 Karl Howman put in a comical performance as the ex-con's accomplice pretending to be a female hostage.